sv222/cloud-engineer-interview-questions/README.md

 - **AWS Cloud9:** Cloud-based integrated development environment (IDE).
 - **AWS Cloud Development Kit (CDK):** An open-source software development framework to model and provision your cloud application resources using familiar programming languages.
 - **AWS Serverless Application Model (SAM):** An open-source framework that makes it easy to build, deploy, and manage serverless applications on AWS.
 SAM applications are made up of AWS Lambda functions, Amazon API Gateway APIs, and other AWS resources.
-- **AWS SDK:** A collection of software development kits (SDKs) that you can use to access and manage AWS services (for a variaty of programming language).
+- **AWS SDK:** A collection of software development kits (SDKs) that you can use to access and manage AWS services (for a variety of programming languages).
 - **AWS Amplify:** A collection of tools and services that makes it easy to develop mobile and web applications.
-- **AWS Lightsail:** A virtual private server (VPS) service that provides developers with a simple and affordable way to launch and manage virtual servers in the cloud.
+- **AWS Lightsail:** A service that makes it easy to deploy and manage websites and web applications and offers a variety of pre-configured virtual machines (VMs) with different levels of resources.
 - **AWS AppSync:** A fully managed service that makes it easy to build serverless, real-time applications (GraphQL API).

 ### Management and Monitoring

-- **Amazon CloudWatch:** Monitoring and management service for AWS resources.
+- **Amazon CloudWatch:** A monitoring and observability service that collects logs, metrics, and events to provide data and actionable insights to help you monitor your applications, infrastructure, and services.
-- **Amazon CloudTrail:** Auditing and monitoring service for AWS account activity.
+- **Amazon CloudTrail:** A service that helps you track and audit user activity and API usage across your AWS resources.
-- **AWS Systems Manager:** A collection of services and features that helps you automate the configuration, management, and deployment of applications on AWS.
+- **AWS Systems Manager:** A collection of services and features that helps automate management of your AWS resources, including patch management, configuration management, fleet inventory, run command, and maintenance window.
 - **AWS OpsWorks:** A service that makes it easy to deploy, manage, and scale server-based applications, supports Puppet and Chef.
 - **AWS Config:** Configuration management service for assessing, auditing, and evaluating resources.
 - **AWS Systems Manager Automation:** Service for automating operational tasks.